-Mongolia, the second largest land-locked country in the world, covers 603,909 square miles (1,564,166 km2) of East Asia.
+Mongolia, the second largest land-locked country in the world, covers 1,564,166 square kilometers (603,909 square miles) of East Asia.

-With an average elevation of 5,184 ft (1,580 m), Mongolia is one of the highest countries in the world.
-The highest point of the country is the Khuiten Peak stretching 14,350 ft (4,374 m) into the clouds.
+An average elevation of 1,580 meters (5,184 ft), Mongolia is one of the highest countries in the world.
+It's highest point is Khuiten Peak stretching 4,374 meters (14,350 ft) into the clouds.

 Commonly nick-named the "Land of Blue Sky," Mongolia enjoys over 250 sunny days per year.The junction of the Siberian taiga, the Central Asian steppes, and the Gobi Desert, Mongolia has a unique combination of landscapes, wildlife, and ecosystems.